Katie Ledecky passes Michael Phelps for most individual golds at world championships

 “It’s fun to leave a meet with your favorite event, and I just wanted to leave it all in the pool,” Ledecky said.

 It was only the fourth gold for the United States in the seventh of eight days in the pool.
-Meanwhile, Australia has been piling it on with 13 golds, matching its best in the worlds.
-Australia also won three more golds on Saturday.
+Meanwhile, Australia has been piling it on with 13 golds, matching its best at the worlds.
+Australia won three more golds on Saturday.

 The Americans lead the overall table with 31 medals (16 silver), Australia has 20 and China 13.

-It all made up for disqualification earlier in the meet in the 200 IM.
+It all made up for her disqualification earlier in the 200 IM.

 “You can’t change the rules,” she said.
 “I got ruled out.
 It’s just the cards I was dealt with and I couldn’t do much more than that.
 So I just had to carry myself the best I could and channel all my anger and turn a huge negative into a positive.”